DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-02-21-misconduct-process.md

 - the case status changes to [hearing preparation](#hearing-preparation)
 - a *hearing preparation* activity is created

-Once the hearing preparation is complete, the case activity goes from ‘hearing outcome’ to ‘case closure’, same as the non-PCPM route.

 ### Hearing preparation

-PCPM only.
-What happens here?
+Once the hearing preparation is complete, the user completes the *hearing preparation* activity.
+When the reason for closure is set to 'completed' and the activity is marked as complete:
+- the case status changes to [awaiting hearing outcome](#awaiting-hearing-outcome)
+- a *hearing outcome* activity is created

 ### Awaiting hearing bundle